 A wide majority of people focus on trying to prevent their bird from ever being exposed to aspergillosis or other microbes.
 Unless you have your parrot living inside a glass bubble or other futuristic-like clean room, avoiding exposure to pathogens, including aspergillosis is impossible.

 The most important thing you can do to keep your birds healthy is to keep their immune system strong.
 Now when I mention supporting the immune system most people immediately talk about using medicinal herbs.
-What I’m suggesting is much simpler.
+What I’m suggesting is much simpler and can have a greater impact.
 I want to take you back to the basics, the basics of balanced, wholesome life changing nutrition.
 By focusing on improving the foods you feed your birds you’ll get a more desirable long term benefit.
 You’ll see that feeding the type of foods I suggest will give your birds the results you desire: improved health and a happy disposition.

 The easiest way to strengthen your bird’s immune system is to ensure they are properly nourished.
 But nearly all the foods commonly discussed on-line as ‘proper nutrition’ for birds actually fall short of this goal.
 According to the research paper, “Estimated Nutrient content of Diets Commonly Fed to Pet Birds”, published in the March 30, 2002 issue of The Veterinary Record, the foods commonly fed to pet parrots are lacking in even the basic nutrients required for basic body maintenance and survival.

 My email Newsletter #2 scheduled for release next week (7-31-12) gives the details of these deficiencies in diets commonly fed to pet parrots.
 You can get a copy of this newsletter by sending your email address to us at info@MoransCritterConnection.com , in the subject line put “newsletter”.
 Or if you are reading this after it has been released, you can email and ask for a copy of Newsletter #2.